ozzymon/httpsvr/readme.md

 that is good for JPD because of ease to justify.

 JPD requests neighbors for cooperation and pays rewards for them.
-AND!!
-JPD request rebate.
+AND(!!)
+JPD snatches away kickbacks.
-Instead of that, JPD helps cooperater if they get into trouble.
+Instead of that, JPD helps cooperaters if they get into trouble.
 And cooperaters help JPD when JPD in trouble.

-JPD does all secretly, it is like a "Yakuza".
+Secretly JPD does all of them like a "Yakuza".

 ## Greed, foolness and no common sense